-Listed in The Best Lawyers in America® 2018 and 2019, Patrick M. McKenna practices in the areas of Land Use and Land Development, Municipal Government, Zoning, Real Estate, and Tax Assessment Appeals.
+Listed in The Best Lawyers in America® 2018, 2019 and 2020, Patrick M. McKenna practices in the areas of Land Use and Land Development, Municipal Government, Zoning, Real Estate, and Tax Assessment Appeals.
+He is President of the Chester County Bar Foundation.

 Patrick has extensive experience guiding clients throughout complex commercial land development matters, from acquisition to planning, and through the permitting and land development phases.
 He has represented clients on matters including townhome developments, senior care homes, national fast-food franchise developments, manufacturing plants, and shopping center developments.
 His clients include numerous municipalities, zoning hearing boards, municipal authorities, and planning commissions in Chester and Delaware Counties, as well as private land owners and developers in subdivision, land development and zoning matters.